 DON’T Use Too Much “I,” and Not Enough “You”

 Finally, if you want to avoid sounding like a salesperson, you need to put your recipient first.
 This means emphasizing what’s in it for them rather than just hyping up yourself or what you’re trying to sell.

 Especially in sales-based emails, it’s crucial to push benefit-driven language that pats your reader on the back.
 Your messages should empower readers to feel good and take action, not wonder whether they’re facing a bait-and-switch.

 This email from Asana is a brilliant example of what we’re talking about.
-Note that the benefits of the email’s offer are sprinkled throughout, no strings attached.
-If you can reach this level of persuasion and positive with your own messages, you’re definitely on the right path.
+Note that the benefits of the email’s offer are sprinkled throughout, with no strings attached.
+If you can reach this level of persuasion and be positive with your own messages, you’re definitely on the right path.

 DO Conclude With Each Prospect

 We have prospects that have been getting monthly emails for up to seven months in a row, some of whom end up buying.
 Also, be sure not to take delayed or negative answers personally.
 You’re one of the 100 people per day trying to get your prospect’s attention.

 No email can guarantee they’ll buy anything, but using a system like this drastically increases your chances.
 There is always more to learn about email etiquette, so keep learning.